 To learn more about the blockchain explorer Etherscan, see our article What is Etherscan and how do you use it?

 Compliance and identity protocols help build a more secure DeFi ecosystem and let users and protocols adhere to regulatory compliances.

-Elliptic: Elliptic aims to bring compliance to crypto assets by offering blockchain analytics, training, and certification for crypto businesses, financial institutions, and regulators.
+Elliptic: Elliptic offers blockchain analytics, training, and certification for crypto businesses, financial institutions, and regulators.

 Investments, marketplaces, and liquidity platforms in DeFi